Last Updated: May 10, 2026

 Periactin is a drug marketed by Merck and is included in two NDAs.

 The generic ingredient in PERIACTIN is cyproheptadine hydrochloride.
 There are six drug master file entries for this compound.
-Twenty-two suppliers are listed for this compound.
+Twenty-one suppliers are listed for this compound.
 Additional details are available on the cyproheptadine hydrochloride profile page.

 AI Deep Research